United States twenty-dollar bill: Proposed redesigns of the 20 dollar note

-Trump administration (during first presidency)
+First Trump administration

-While campaigning for president, Donald Trump responded to the announcement that Tubman would replace Jackson on the twenty-dollar bill.
+While campaigning for president, Donald Trump responded to the announcement that Tubman would replace Jackson on the twenty-dollar note.
 The day following the announcement Trump called Tubman "fantastic", but stated that he would oppose replacing Jackson with Tubman, calling the replacement "pure political correctness", and suggested that Tubman could perhaps be put on another denomination instead.

-On August 31, 2017, Treasury Secretary Steven Mnuchin said that he would not commit to putting Tubman on the twenty-dollar bill, explaining "People have been on the bills for a long period of time.
+On August 31, 2017, Treasury Secretary Steven Mnuchin said that he would not commit to putting Tubman on the twenty-dollar note, explaining "People have been on the notes for a long period of time.
 This is something we'll consider; right now we have a lot more important issues to focus on."
-According to a Bureau of Engraving and Printing (BEP) spokesperson, the next redesigned bill will be the ten-dollar bill, not set to be released into circulation until at least 2026.
+According to a Bureau of Engraving and Printing (BEP) spokesperson, the next redesigned note will be the ten-dollar note, not set to be released into circulation until at least 2026.

-In May 2019, Mnuchin stated that no new imagery for the new 2028 $20 bill would be unveiled until 2026.
-He also reaffirmed that the new $20 bill would not be moved up ahead of the new $10 or $50 bills due to counterfeiting security concerns regarding the $10 and $50.
-Mnuchin would not say whether he supported keeping Tubman on the redesigned $20.
-He said that the decision will be left to whoever is Treasury secretary in 2026.
+In May 2019, Mnuchin stated that no new imagery for the new 2028 $20 note would be unveiled until 2026.
+He also reaffirmed that the new $20 note would not be moved up ahead of the new $10 or $50 notes due to counterfeiting security concerns regarding the $10 and $50 notes.
+Mnuchin would not say whether he supported keeping Tubman on the redesigned $20 note.
+He said that the decision will be left to whomever is Treasury secretary in 2026.
 Democratic members of the House of Representatives asked Mnuchin to provide more specific reasons for the design release delay.
-The production date of the new $20, 2028, was unchanged from timeline announced in 2016 by the Obama administration.
+The production date of the new $20 note, 2028, was unchanged from the timeline announced in 2016 by the Obama administration.
 The Director of the BEP, Len Olijar, released a statement saying that the "BEP was never going to unveil a note design in 2020" and that the illustration used by the New York Times was not a new $20 note.
 Later in June, the Treasury Department's acting inspector general, Rich Delmar, sent a letter to Senate Majority Leader Chuck Schumer stating that his office would investigate the issue.

 In June 2020, the Office of Inspector General released a report detailing the results of its investigation, which concluded that the $20 note's position in the redesign sequence had not changed, that the earlier announcement of the 2020 date by the Obama administration "was made outside of the note development governance structure and without the recommendation of the ACD" (referring to the Advanced Counterfeit Deterrence Steering Committee), that the $10 note redesign set to precede the $20 redesign had already been delayed to no earlier than 2026 by 2016, and that the $20 note had not yet entered the banknote design process and was not expected to be production-ready until 2030.